hackclub/hackclub/workshops/quotes_generator/README.md

 );
 ```

 Explanation: The quote (which is in the object as `text`) is now rendered on the page.
 Notice how I used a [`ternary operator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to render the author name.
 It is because, there are some quotes which don't have an author, so we check if there's an author inside our object.
-If its there, we render the name of the author.
+If it's there, we render the name of the author.
 If its not there, we render `Anonymous` on the browser screen.

 Now if you look at the preview window, you'll see that we are pretty much done!
 The last thing remaining is to add an `onClick` to our button.